How to Choose and Cut a Durian, According to a Grower

 STEP 5: Enjoy!

 Once you have your durian pulp in hand, there are countless ways to eat it.
 If you love the raw taste, you can, of course, chow down right away.
-But for many, the way to durian enlightenment is to use the fruit in a decadent dessert to downplay its pungence with other flavors and textures.
+But for many, the way to durian enlightenment is to use the fruit in a decadent dessert to downplay its pungence, balancing it out with other flavors and textures.
 For example, try incorporating the pulp into a delicious baked good: “You can use a base recipe for banana bread, but instead of bananas, you put in durian,” suggests Loh.
 “That turns out really, really nice.”

 To show people how versatile and lovable the ingredient can be, Tan sells an extensive dessert line-up with self-deprecating names.
 (I’m partial to the Stinky Bomb, a choux puff filled with durian cream, and Stinky Roll, a Swiss roll made with airy sponge cake and durian custard).
-Elsewhere in Singapore, the famed Chalk Farm bakery folds the pulp into burnt durian cheesecake and Durian Salat, an inspired take on the classic kueh salat (a dessert made with glutinous rice and coconut milk), while Emicakes specializes in durian-filled layer cakes and cream puffs
+Elsewhere in Singapore, the famed Chalk Farm bakery folds the pulp into burnt durian cheesecake and Durian Salat, an inspired take on the classic kueh salat (a dessert made with glutinous rice and coconut milk), while Emicakes specializes in durian-filled layer cakes and cream puffs.

 Year after year, people await durian season with eagerness all across Asia, where love for the fruit is widespread and ardent.
 If you’re new to durian, give it a shot and you might catch on to what all the fanfare is about.
 Even though I love the taste of pure durian flavor, sometimes a few embellishments help mellow the fruit’s funk.
 That’s why I developed this no-churn durian ice cream—it’s simple and straightforward, and always reminds me of my first time tasting the king of fruits.